Students have responsibilities in learning

 Notes

-1. Asking to miss one class to study for a test in another class is not a good study habit, and does not favorably impress professors who must write letters of reference that address a student's work habits.
+1. Asking to miss one class to study for a test in another class is not a good study habit and does not favorably impress professors who must write letters of reference that address a student's work habits.
 "Robbing Peter to pay Paul" is simply not good policy in any context.

 2. Reading lab procedures/material for the first time just before you start a lab is a sign of poor preparation and poor study habits.

-to SAMiller's homepage
+SAMiller's homepage